Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_14_Hypothesis_Testing/Group_14_writeup.md

 # Summary
 Hypothesis testing is an important statistical tool used to measure the validity of the data in an experiment to learn more about the overall population.
 Thus, it is used amongst all fields of science and research.
 To perform a hypothesis test you must form the null and alternative hypotheses which you will use to test against the data.
 From the data, you will find the test statistic.
 From this statistic you will obtain a p-value which you will compare against the level of significance (alpha).
-If the p-value is less than or equal to , then your hypothesis test shows enough evidence to reject the null hypothesis, meaning your data is statistically significant.
+If the p-value is less than or equal to $\alpha$, then your hypothesis test shows enough evidence to reject the null hypothesis, meaning your data is statistically significant.
 Ultimately, hypothesis testing is a robust method that allows us to make decisions about populations without guesswork.

 # References